9 Weird Food Festivals You Won’t Believe Actually Exist

 This celebration of Hawaii’s love for Hormel’s potted meat product takes place in April in Oahu.
 Not only can you taste spam creations by a variety of Hawaii’s top chefs you can also buy spam-themed clothing, from hats to shorts and t-shirts to slippers.
 Tip: Don all your spam-related wear, and then take a selfie with the event’s mascot at the Waikiki Spam Jam.
-These are the best fall food festivals in America.
 Make sure you plan your trip before it’s too late.

 Great Wisconsin Cheese Festival

 This annual celebration takes place in Doyle Park in Little Chute, Wisconsin.
 Saturday morning starts with a race called the Cheddar Chase; Sunday morning starts with the Big Cheese Breakfast.
 During the day is Cheese Fest—with a cheese curd eating contest, cheese carving demos, and a melty grilling competition.
 Tip: Plan to stay late: at night the affair turns into a concert called Cheese Jam.

 This annual August event in Rockland, Maine is a great event to road trip to: it celebrates the beloved crustacean with a parade and more steamed lobster and lob-stah rolls than you can imagine, plus lobster bisque, lobster mac and cheese, lobster Caesar salad, and lobster-stuffed risotto balls.
 Tip: Check out the lobster crate race, which pits brave locals against one another in a race across crates floating in the ocean.